 - 6. Homework: After reading the lesson materials, take the homework assignment associated with the chapter.
 Connect will score the homework.
 You can take them as many times as necessary to get all the answers correct. - 7.
 Graded Timed Quiz: You will take the timed quiz on each lesson in order to complete the lesson.
-There are (planned to be) 6 quizzes which are required and they will comprise 40% of your total score.
+There are 5 quizzes which are required and they will comprise 30% of your total score.